Bin-Huang/chatbox/README.md

 </tr>
 </table> -->

--   Data is stored locally and will not be lost
--   Supports multiple cutting-edge LLM models and providers
+# Features

+- **Local Data Storage**
+  :floppy_disk: Your data remains on your device, ensuring it never gets lost and maintains your privacy.

+- **No-Deployment Installation Packages**
+  :package: Get started quickly with downloadable installation packages.
+No complex setup necessary!

+- **Support for Multiple LLM Providers**
+  :gear: Seamlessly integrate with a variety of cutting-edge language models:
     - OpenAI (ChatGPT)
     - Azure OpenAI
     - Claude
     - Google Gemini Pro
-    -   Ollama (enabling easy access to locally deployed models such as llama2, Mistral, Mixtral, codellama, vicuna, yi, and solar)
+    - Ollama (enable access to local models like llama2, Mistral, Mixtral, codellama, vicuna, yi, and solar)
     - ChatGLM-6B

--   Supports Dall-E-3, real-time image generation
--   Enhanced prompting capability
--   Keyboard shortcuts for improved productivity
+- **Image Generation with Dall-E-3**
+  :art: Create the images of your imagination with Dall-E-3.

+- **Enhanced Prompting**
+  :speech_balloon: Advanced prompting features to refine and focus your queries for better responses.

+- **Keyboard Shortcuts**
+  :keyboard: Stay productive with shortcuts that speed up your workflow.

--   Markdown & Code Highlighting
+- **Markdown, Latex & Code Highlighting**
+  :scroll: Generate messages with the full power of Markdown and Latex formatting, coupled with syntax highlighting for various programming languages, enhancing readability and presentation.

--   Prompt Library, Message Quoting
+- **Prompt Library & Message Quoting**
+  :books: Save and organize prompts for reuse, and quote messages for context in discussions.

--   Streaming reply
+- **Streaming Reply**
+  :arrow_forward: Provide rapid responses to your interactions with immediate, progressive replies.

--   Ergonomic UI design & Night Mode
+- **Ergonomic UI & Dark Theme**
--   Suitable for team collaboration, supporting the sharing of OpenAI API resources within the team.
-View [tutorial](./team-sharing/README.md)
--   Providing installation packages, no deployment required
+  :new_moon: A user-friendly interface with a night mode option for reduced eye strain during extended use.

+- **Team Collaboration**
+  :busts_in_silhouette: Collaborate with ease and share OpenAI API resources among your team.
+[Learn More](./team-sharing/README.md)

+- **Cross-Platform Availability**
--   Cross-platform, available on Windows, Mac, Linux
+  :computer: Chatbox is ready for Windows, Mac, Linux users.

+- **Access Anywhere with the Web Version**
--   Web version, available on any device with a browser
+  :globe_with_meridians: Use the web application on any device with a browser, anywhere.

--   iOS & Android version, coming soon
+- **iOS & Android**
+  :phone: Use the mobile applications that will bring this power to your fingertips on the go.

--   Multilingual Support
+- **Multilingual Support**
+  :earth_americas: We cater to a global audience with support for multiple languages:
     - English
-    -   简体中文
+    - 简体中文 (Simplified Chinese)
-    -   繁體中文
+    - 繁體中文 (Traditional Chinese)
-    -   日本語
+    - 日本語 (Japanese)
-    -   한국어
+    - 한국어 (Korean)
-    -   Français
+    - Français (French)
-    -   Deutsch
+    - Deutsch (German)
-    -   Русский
+    - Русский (Russian)

--   More...
+- **And More...**
+  :sparkles: We're constantly adding new features to make your experience better!

 ## FAQ